Kate Spade Had Famous Family Like David Spade And Rachel Brosnahan

-US Magazine says that Brosnahan, the daughter of Spade’s brother admired her aunt’s sense of style.
+Us Weekly says that Brosnahan, the daughter of Spade’s brother, admired her aunt’s sense of style.
 She says they were both inspired by her grandmother, June, who was also one of the inspirations for the character of Midge Maisel.

 “One of aunt Katie’s influences was my fabulous grandmother, June, who always had a closet full of amazing shoes and scarves and handbags.”